Purchases made through links may earn us a small commission, at no extra cost to you.

 The jeep was a fun sculpture because it’s climbing over a pile of boulders, conveying the excitement of going on an adventure.
 It reminded me of the bumpy trail we had to drive to reach some of the sculptures in Galleta Meadows.
 The jeep was my Mom’s favourite sculpture.

 There are a few horse sculptures in Galleta Meadows and they were made to look as though they’re in different states of activity from galloping, fighting, and grazing.
 They had so much life that from a distance they almost looked like real horses.
 The fighting horses were my dad’s favourite sculpture.

 The Indian Head stands out among the other sculptures in Borrego Springs because it’s the only one that has a different colour other than rust-red.
 Its golden face shines brightly in front of a feathered headdress.

 The farm workers are a group of sculptures tending to a vineyard.
 I liked this set because of the variety of actions- they can be seen picking grapes, carrying boxes, and building a trellis.
 Based on their stern facial expressions, I’d say they take their work very seriously!

 Here are some more pictures of Ricardo Breceda’s sculptures near Anza-Borrego Desert State Park.

 Final Thoughts About Our Visit to Borrego Springs

 The sculptures at Borrego Springs are a wacky and wonderful attraction in Anza-Borrego Desert State Park.
-Searching out these imaginative works of art was a fun way for our family to spend an afternoon.
+Searching out these imaginative works of art was a fun way for our family to spend an afternoon on our southwest U.S. road trip.
 The concept is a creative way to combine art with the outdoors- perfect for someone like myself who would rather be outside than in a museum!

 Tips for Visiting the Sculptures in Borrego Springs